Clout archery

 Clout archery is a form of archery in which archers shoot arrows at a flag (known as "the Clout") from a relatively long distance and score points depending on how close each arrow lands to the flag.

 Scoring zones are defined by maximum radii from the flag pole.
 Each arrow scores points depending on which scoring zone it enters the ground in.
 An arrow embedded in the flag pole is counted as being in the highest scoring zone.
 If an arrow is lying on the ground, it is considered to be in the scoring zone in which its point lies.

 The scoring zones may be marked on the ground.
 Where this is not practical, a non-stretch rope or chain marked with the radii of the scoring zones is attached to the flag pole and swept around it to determine which arrows are in which zones.

 A designated person collects the arrows in each zone, sorts them into sets, and lays them on the ground.
-Each archer in turn points to his or her arrows and calls out the scores in descending order.
+Each archer in turn points to their arrows and calls out the scores in descending order.

 A single clout round consists of three dozen arrows, shot in ends of 6 arrows.
 Tournaments typically consist of a double clout round, in which a total of six dozen arrows is shot.